jongibbs/jgibbs.io/src/pages/blog/2018-12-26-human-blood-cells-can-be-directly-reprogrammed-into-neural-stem-cells-an-important-step-for-regenerative-medicine-human-blood-cells-can-be-directly-reprogrammed-into-neural-stem-cells.md

 ---
 templateKey: blog-post
-title: >-
-  Human blood cells can be directly reprogrammed into neural stem cells An important step for regenerative medicine: Human blood cells can be directly reprogrammed into neural stem cells
+title: Human blood cells can be directly reprogrammed into neural stem cells
 date: 2018-12-26T11:39:33.919Z
 description: >-
   Scientists from the German Cancer Research Center (DKFZ) and the stem cell